BirthdayResearch/oss-governance-bot/README.md

         @$AUTHOR: Hey this is comment issue example for sender author.
 ```

-## Motivation

-Open Source Software project governance is increasingly complex and autonomous.
-Putting your project on GitHub is a
-usually first step to making your project open.
-Making your project visible is far from making it maintainable.
-For new
-contributors, creating a pull request and successfully sending it is a mountainous journey in itself.
-Quality control
-hierarchy such as 'Conventional Commits', 'CI steps' and 'Code review' often deter contributors from contributing due to
-the complex nature of each OSS governance policy.

-A healthy open source projects must be able to scale to thousands of contributors.
-This project is an attempt to bring
-efficacy to the process by lowering the barrier of entry for community participation.
-The onus should be on the
-reviewers or ChatBot/ChatOp to guide the contributor through a series of education (governance/triage requirements) or
-adjustment (code review changes).

-This project is created to fully utilize the GitHub generous open source policy.
-It runs on GitHub Actions workflow
-hooks and deeply integrate with many GitHub offerings.

 ## Development & Contribution

 > IntelliJ IDEA is the IDE of choice for writing and maintaining this code library.
 IntelliJ's files are included for